rakib38324/Faster-UI/README.md

-# Assalamualikum,  Welcome to my task.
+# Assalamualikum,  Welcome to my job task.
 This is a fontend project only.
 This taks from Ollyo and Alhamdulillah, I complet it properly.

 The technologies are: